dotlang/language/Enhancements.md

 Y - can extension methods file contain fields?no.

-? - how can we mock ctor?
-create a new class, expose MyClass. write your own ctor. but when they call `$MyClass.new` it will be sent to MyClass. like Perl mock a module.

-? - we should separate short and long form for anon. because they behave differently. short-form should be renamed to lambda or something like that. long-form -> anon-class. if we name them both as anon-class gen will be hurt because one form does not need instantiation the other needs.
+Y - we should separate short and long form for anon. because they behave differently. short-form should be renamed to lambda or something like that. long-form -> anon-class. if we name them both as anon-class gen will be hurt because one form does not need instantiation the other needs.

+\* - maybe later in core we add some helpers for mocking.

+N - how can we mock ctor?
+create a new class, expose MyClass. write your own ctor. but when they call `$MyClass.new` it will be sent to MyClass. like Perl mock a module. don't! just pass an instance.

-? - Shall we return `struct` to make things more tidy in the source code file?
+Y - Shall we return `struct` to make things more tidy in the source code file?

+Y - using extension methods can make code confusing. adding new methods to an interface. then cast won't work! just consider `.x.e` continuation of the original file without access to private fields. this shouldn't cause a problem.

+Y - having two extensions is not good. its confusing. why not name it same as original file?
+`MyClass.e` can contain the original class or extension methods. difference? the original class file contains `struct` section. what if ext file has struct too? methods will have access to internal struct + publics of the other struct. and dev is responsible for name clash.